yingjun-mou/Spanish-Learning/A2/A2_phrases.md

 	* *I will answer the questions after reading the text.* - Contestaré a las preguntas después de leer el texto.

 ### la tercera edad
-- [en] a polite way to address the seniors (the third age).
+- [explanation] a polite way to address the seniors (the third age).
 The first is childhood and the second is adulthood.
 - [examples]
 	* *Moderate physical activities are important in old age.* - Las actividades físicas moderadas son importantes en la tercera edad.

 ### disponemos de
-- [en] we have - this is a more formal way compared to "tenemos", and has a slightly different meaning about service, features, facilities.
+- [explanation] we have - this is a more formal way compared to "tenemos", and has a slightly different meaning about service, features, facilities.
 - [examples]
 	* *We (hotel) have rooms with an ocean view.* - Disponemos de habitaciones con vista al mar.
 	* *I have free time this week.* - Dispongo de tiempo libre esta semana.